 - a fence

 - a sidewalk

 - painting or decorating

 - an accessory building that is less than 10 square metres in area, provided the building does not create a hazard.
 However, this accessory building must conform to zoning regulations

 - pergolas and gazebos that are not attached to the house and are over 10 square meters in area do not require a building permit, but do require a development permit

 Contact Service Regina at 306-777-7000 for more information.

 Residential permit timelines

 With warmer weather comes the influx of building permit applications to City Hall.
 In order to better help you plan for your building project, the City will now be posting timelines for residential permit application approvals.
-We are currently processing and approving residential permits in 9 working days.
+We are currently processing and approving residential permits in an average of 11 working days.
 (Note: This does not include the additional time required when revisions are made by the applicant or the permit is on hold waiting for further information.)

 You can help improve process times by: